Facebook Insights gives tons of metrics needed to monitor your campaign performance and optimize the marketing on the platform further.

 For your convenience, we have divided all the significant Facebook metrics into the following categories:

 Facebook Post Metrics

 Facebook post metrics are the most crucial indicator to tell you about your content’s reach and how well it resonates with your audience.

-Engagement tracks the number of actions people made on your posted content.
+Engagement tracks the number of actions people make on your posted content.
 It can be in the form of comments, click-throughs, likes, and shares.

-You can easily track the engagement metrics on your Facebook Insights page under the “Post” section.
+You can easily track the engagement metrics on your Facebook Meta Suite’s Insights page under the “Content Overview” section.